Abhiolar/Abhiolar-Abhiolar/README.md

   Attributes:

-             mean (float) representing the mean value of the distribution
+             mean - representing the mean value of the distribution

-             stdev (float) representing the standard deviation of the distribution
+             stdev - representing the standard deviation of the distribution

-             data_list (list of floats) a list of floats extracted from the data file
+             data_list - a list of floats extracted from the data file

   3. General Distribution.py : The Gaussian Distribution class is the parent class for the two classes listed above and the        other classes inherits the attributes of the parent class

      Attributes:

-            mean (float) representing the mean value of the distribution
+            mean - representing the mean value of the distribution

-            stdev (float) representing the standard deviation of the distribution
+            stdev - representing the standard deviation of the distribution

-            data_list (list of floats) a list of floats extracted from the data file
+            data_list - a list of floats extracted from the data file

-  4. init.py :